 2013 The West End premiere of Peter Morgan's The Audience, starring Helen Mirren as Queen Elizabeth II, opens at the Gielgud Theatre.
 Stephen Daldry directs the play, which imagines a series of pivotal meetings between Her Majesty the Queen and various prime ministers.
 The production transfers to Broadway two years later.

 2015 Seinfeld and Curb Your Enthusiasm creator Larry David's dysfunctional family comedy Fish in the Dark opens on Broadway at the Cort Theatre.
-The starry cast includes Larry David, Rita Wilson, Jayne Houdyshell, Rosie Perez, and Marylouise Burke.
+David also stars in the play, opposite Rita Wilson, Jayne Houdyshell, Rosie Perez, and Marylouise Burke.

 Watch highlights from The Audience, starring Helen Mirren: